The Vibrant Glow of Electric Hyalite Opals

 Opals are some of the most unique gems found on earth for their wide display of color.
 Fire opals are revered for their translucent coloring with flashes of red and yellow hues.
 Lightning ridge opals are a darker variety with splashes of red and green.

-Of the many opal varieties, one of the most unique versions is the hyalite opal.
-But unlike the fire and lightning ridge opal, the hyalite opal’s display of magnificence is best seen in the dark.
+Of the many opal varieties, one of the most unique versions is hyalite opal.
+But unlike the fire and lightning ridge opal, hyalite opal’s display of magnificence is best seen in the dark... check out what happens in the video below when the lights go out and a blacklight comes on!

 The Opal with a Fluorescent Glow